 Today, the internet is more popular (and more essential to business) than ever.
 As a result, your website needs to be good - but what “good” means has changed a lot over the years.

 These days, we need to look at many areas, from speed, performance and SEO, to user needs and the ability to manage the website effectively.
 This is why “hard coded“ websites often don’t work anymore.
 They are slow (bad for users) and don’t allow website owners to easily load new content (whether it’s a blog or ecommerce listings).

 Fortunately, technology has come a long way and today, we have plenty to choose from.
 But first, before we can plan the ultimate website-building approach for 2022 (and beyond), we first need to assess the actual situation...

 User Needs vs Website Owner Needs

 A website has to do a lot these days.
-It needs to look good, feature the brand logo design, perform well and be managed easily - but that’s just the tip of the iceberg.
+It needs to look good, perform well and be managed easily - but that’s just the tip of the iceberg.

 For your website team…